vishant1203/Health-Insurance-Premium-Prediction-app/README.md

 ## 📌 Project High Level Overview
 This project was developed for **Shield Insurance** by **AtliQ AI** with the objective of building a predictive model that can accurately estimate health insurance premiums.

-The solution has two phases:
-- **Phase 1 (MVP)** – Build and deploy a predictive model with a Streamlit application.
+- **Project Deliverables**: Build and deploy a predictive model with a Streamlit application.

 ---